lancenacabuan/Shaliah/README.md

 ### 2.1 Comparative Explanatory Power

 Theological interpretation is not a mathematical proof in which one verse mechanically cancels another.
 Both Trinitarian and Biblical Unitarian models can construct coherent readings of much of the evidence.
 The responsible question is comparative: Which model best explains the total pattern?
 Which preserves the natural force of explicit relational statements?
 Which handles the highest Christological texts without reduction?
-Which requires fewer imported premises?
+Which requires fewer or less historically remote supplementary premises, while still accounting for the strongest counterevidence?

 This method rejects two opposite shortcuts.
 It is not enough to quote “the Word was God” and assume that the later formula of one essence in three coequal persons has thereby been stated.
 It is equally inadequate to quote “the Father is greater than I” and refuse to engage incarnation or two-natures reasoning.
 Each model must be assessed in its strongest form.